Poynette, Wisconsin

 Poynette is a village in Columbia County, Wisconsin, United States.
 The population was 2,590 at the 2020 census.
-It is part of the Madison Metropolitan Statistical Area.
+It is part of the Madison, Wisconsin metropolitan area.

 History

-Poynette was named after Pierre Paquette (1796–1836), an early fur trader and settler of south central Wisconsin.
+Poynette was named after Pierre Paquette, an early fur trader and settler of south central Wisconsin.
 When an application was made for a post office in the settlement, Paquette's name was misread as Poynette, and the post office was mistakenly named "Poynette".
 The village was then named after the post office.
 The community was incorporated in 1892.

 Geography

 The Village of Poynette is located in Sections 34 and 35 of the Town of Dekorra (T 11 N, R 9 E), at (43.392, -89.401).

-According to the United States Census Bureau, the village has a total area of 2.58 sqmi, of which, 2.55 sqmi is land and 0.03 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 2.58 sqmi, of which 2.55 sqmi is land and 0.03 sqmi is water.